alexandradecarvalho/alexandradecarvalho/README.md

 ## Hi there 👋
 👩‍💻 I'm Alexa!

+📚 I have taken a Bachelors Degree in Informatics Engineering

-📚 Studying at University of Aveiro, in the third (last) year of Informatics Engineering
+📚 Currently studying at University of Aveiro, in the first year of Data Science Masters

 💻 Enjoying a lot working with Python